-Leah Donaldson represents individuals harmed by allegedly defective medical devices, including the Composix® Kugel® Mesh hernia patches in cases filed in Rhode Island state court and hundreds of federal cases transferred to Rhode Island District Court’s first multidistrict litigation.
-She additionally works on behalf of lead poisoning victims, representing children harmed by lead paint and their families against property owners.
+Leah Donaldson regularly interacts with clients reporting injuries sustained by defective medical devices, and provides case management and data preparation for Motley Rice’s pelvic mesh legal team.
+She represented hundreds of people in cases involving the Composix® Kugel® Mesh hernia patches filed in Rhode Island state court and in federal cases transferred to the Rhode Island District Court’s first multidistrict litigation.
+In addition, Leah worked on behalf of alleged lead poisoning victims, representing children and their families against property owners.

-Leah initially joined Motley Rice as a law clerk in 2006, providing litigation support to the firm's Anti-Terrorism and Human Rights practice group.
-She drafted motions and completed legal research for aviation liability cases on behalf of victims of the September 11, 2001, attacks.
-Prior to attending law school, Leah worked as an airline emergency response manager, where she observed the loved ones of aircraft accident victims in their search for both answers and accountability.
+Leah initially joined Motley Rice as a law clerk in 2006, drafting motions and providing legal research for aviation liability cases on behalf of victims of the September 11, 2001, attacks.
+Prior to attending law school, Leah worked as an airline emergency response manager, where she witnessed the grief of families and their search for both answers and accountability.

 As a law student, Leah was on the editorial staff of The Roger Williams University Law Review.
 She was a member of the Alternative Dispute Resolution Society, earned a certificate in mediation, and was selected to represent her law school in various mock trial and mediation competitions.
 She also worked as a student attorney for the RWU Community Justice and Legal Assistance clinic, as well as completed a judicial externship for the Honorable Bruce M. Selya of the U.S. Court of Appeals for the First Circuit.

-Leah is recognized as an AV® rated attorney by Martindale-Hubbell® and was selected by LexisNexis Martindale-Hubbell® and ALM Media for inclusion in the 2012 "New England's Women Leaders in the Law" list based on this rating.
-She was selected by her peers for inclusion in the 2012 Rhode Island Super Lawyers® Rising Stars list.
-Additionally, Leah is a contributor to A Practical Guide to Discovery & Depositions in Rhode Island (First Edition, September 2010), a two-volume law manual published by Massachusetts Continuing Legal Education that addresses significant cases in Rhode Island judicial history.
+Leah is recognized as an AV® rated attorney by Martindale-Hubbell®.
+She is a contributor to A Practical Guide to Discovery and Depositions in Rhode Island (First Edition, September 2010), a two-volume law manual published by Massachusetts Continuing Legal Education that addresses significant cases in Rhode Island judicial history.

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.